Etskh/card-creator/README.md

   `{list} show a list of all projects that user owns
 - if user has no projects, {list} doesn't show up
 - project list page has names of all projects to go to their page

-## MILESTONE 6
-### Field Templates
-- you can create a template for a field at the cardtype level
-- this will provide a value for the field data doesn't exist for that card
-- by default, the field data will be grayed out in the view
-- you can use [field-name] in the fields to print out other fields
-- it makes sure that you don't have any circular dependencies

 ## MILESTONE 7